Edivad99/DimStorage/README.md

 ## Installation

 You install this mod by putting it into the `minecraft/mods/` folder.
-For using this mod you have to install [CodeChicken Lib 1.8.+](https://www.curseforge.com/minecraft/mc-mods/codechicken-lib-1-8) mod.

 ## Issues